kamin123/Fitness_Class_Attendance_Model/README.md

 This dataset contained 1500 observations and 8 variables.
-Packages used in my analysis were: Pandas, Seaborn, Numpy, Matplotlib and Sklearn To obtain my predictions, I first performed data validation making sure that all variables matched the criteria given to me.
+Packages used in my analysis were: Pandas, Seaborn, Numpy, Matplotlib and Sklearn.
+To obtain my predictions, I first performed data validation making sure that all variables matched the criteria given to me.
 I then went on to do exploratory data analysis checking the distributions of variables and plotting variables against one another looking for any relationships.
 I finished with creating a **Logistic Regression** Model as a baseline and then creating a **Decision Tree** Model for a comparison to test the prediction against.
 I went on to test the predictions with a classification report, specically looking at accuracy.

-With further research, I would like to test more **binary classification models** and start to play around with hyperparamaters.
+With further projects, I plan to test more **binary classification models**, optimize variables included to create more efficient analysis and adjust hyperparameters to return a maximum accuracy score.

+Thank you.